 - Make links with mental health organisations in the community.

 Mental Health Champions do not act as a practitioner for providing mental health support but will be provided with information and guidance on how to help someone access support.

-RunTogether groups can apply to be part of the #runandtalk programme and appoint Mental Health Champion(s) within their group.
-Once appointed Mental Health Champions are provided with guidance and advice to support them in the role along.
+RunTogether groups can apply to be part of the #RunAndTalk programme and appoint Mental Health Champions on their behalf.

-Applications will be taken four times per year during application windows which will open for a month at a time.
-The next application window opens in July 2018.
-Groups that apply will be contacted at the end of the month window with further information.
+Applications are taken 4 times a year during application windows which will open for a month at a time.
+The application windows are in January, May, July and October an information is provided here and in the RunTogether newsletter.
+Those clubs/groups that apply will be contacted at the end of the month window with further information.

 The current application window is open until 31 October 2019.
 Click here to apply.